jake-hatfield/jake-hatfield/src/lib/markdown/projects/leadgeek-v2/index.md

 ## Tech stack

-I had recently picked up SvelteKit for a [Transform Writing](./transform-writing) and loved the development experience and performance of the finished product.
+I recently picked up SvelteKit for [Transform Writing](./transform-writing) and loved the development experience and performance of the finished product.
 Therefore, I went with a very similar tech stack for v2:

 - TypeScript
 - SvelteKit